Para leer la versión en español de este artículo, hace click acá.

 During elementary school, I took a salami and cheese sandwich on white bread to school every single day.
 Once home, I would eat more slimy meat with crackers and cheese spread when my mom wasn’t paying attention.
-The habit lasted for years; until my body had filled up with so many nitrates and preservatives that fireworks began popping off in my skull in the form of chronic migraines.
-All cured meats and hyper processed foods were mostly banned from my diet.
+The habit lasted for years- until my body had filled up with so many nitrates and preservatives that fireworks began popping off in my skull in the form of chronic migraines.
+Cured meats and hyper-processed foods were mostly banned from my diet.

-My relationship with food has, obviously, drastically evolved.
+Obviously, my relationship with food has drastically evolved.
 But, often in the dead of winter, I crave the simplicity of a ham and cheese sandwich.
-And not just to take me back to a simpler moment, but to make me feel, for the duration of a quick lunch, that I belong here as I cram amongst a loud crowd of lunch goers and become one more in the mess of people that beat together in the Microcentro.
+And not just to take me back to a simpler moment, but to make me feel, for the duration of a quick lunch, that I belong here as I’m crammed amongst a loud crowd of lunch goers and become one more in the mess of people that beat together in Microcentro.
 That my nostalgia for a sandwich fit for a five-year-old is matched by the memories of those that immediately surround me.